How to Introduce Your New Puppy to Your Dog!

 Always supervise your pups when they are put together and don’t let them “work it out” on their own.
 Young puppies often don’t understand the boundaries your older pup is trying to tell them just yet so will need you to step in.
 Keep their size in mind too!
 Larger breeds grow quickly and often aren’t aware of their size or strength and can unintentionally hurt a smaller pup during play.

-Learn more about The Puppy Academy Online School and how it can help you make puppyhood easy starting today!
+Learn more about The Puppy Academy Online School and how it can help you make puppyhood easy here!